 North Ridge Traverse

-It started to flurry.
-And the path soon became steep.
-Then it made several short switchbacks to offset the elevation gain while bypassing the cliffs.
-Visibility was still weak when we arrived on the north saddle.
-So I glanced down the east and, of course, saw nothing.
-But on a clear day, we would be able to see into the valley.
+It soon flurried as the path steepened.
+Then the several short switchbacks offset the altitude gain below the cliffs.
+Visibility was still weak when we reached the north saddle.
+I glanced down the east and saw nothing.
+But we could see down to the valley on a clear day.

 See more trip photos here.